grafolean/grafolean/backend/API.md

 ```

 Example response header:
-X-JWT-Token: Bearer <KeyId>:<JWTToken>
+X-JWT-Token: Bearer <JWTToken>

 ### Authenticating

-Tokens should be supplied in Authorization header like this:
+Tokens should be supplied with Authorization request header like this:

 ```
-curl -H 'Authorization: Bearer <KeyId>:<JWTToken>' ...
+curl -H 'Authorization: Bearer <JWTToken>' ...
 ```

 This part of `curl` command should be used everywhere in the examples below (except in POST to /api/accounts/<AccountId>/values/).